Sculpting the Giant

-In 1990, Balinese sculptor Nyoman Nuarta made a promise to build one of the largest startues on Earth.
+In 1990, Balinese sculptor Nyoman Nuarta made a promise to build one of the largest statues on Earth.

 The 121 meter-tall Garuda Wisnu Kencana would potrey the Hindu god Vishnu mounted on the mythical bird Garuda.